-The District will provide training to Title IX Coordinators, Deputy Title IX Coordinators, Title IX Investigative Analysts, Hearing Officers, and any individual who facilitates a formal or informal resolution process, on the definition of sexual harassment, the scope of the District's education program or activities, how to conduct trauma-informed investigations and the grievance process including hearings, appeals, informal resolution processes, and how to serve impartially, including avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+The District will provide training to Title IX Coordinators, Deputy Title IX Coordinators, Title IX investigators Investigative Analysts, Decision-Makers Hearing Officers, and any individual who facilitates an formal or informal resolution process, on the definition of sexual harassment, the scope of the District's education program or activities, how to conduct an trauma-informed investigations and the grievance process including hearings, appeals, and informal resolution processes, as applicable, and how to serve impartially, including avoiding prejudgment of the facts at issue, conflicts of interest, and bias.

-Any materials used to train the District's Title IX Coordinator, Deputy Title IX Coordinators, Title IX Investigative Analysts, Hearing Officers, and any person who facilitates a formal or informal resolution process, will not rely on sex stereotypes and must promote impartial investigations and adjudications of formal complaints of sexual harassment.
+Any materials used to train the District's Title IX Coordinator, Deputy Title IX Coordinators, investigators Title IX Investigative Analysts, Decision-Makers Hearing Officers, and any person who facilitates an formal or informal resolution process, will not rely on sex stereotypes and must promote impartial investigations and adjudications of formal complaints of sexual harassment.